HarshitKumawat09/Credit-Intelligence-Platform/README.md

 ## 3. System Architecture

-Our platform utilizes a modern, decoupled architecture for scalability and maintainability.
+CredLens is built on a modern, decoupled, and scalable architecture designed for real-time performance, resilience, and maintainability.
+The system is composed of two primary services: a Streamlit frontend for the user interface and a FastAPI backend for all data processing and machine learning logic.

 *   **Frontend:** A responsive dashboard built with **Streamlit** and deployed on Streamlit Community Cloud.
 *   **Backend:** A high-performance API server built with **FastAPI** and deployed as a Docker container on Railway.